It’s not difficult…unless…

 - Close the System Preferences window.

-- If you can print, scan, or fax, you installed the driver correctly and can now use your printer.
+- If you can print, scan, or fax, you installed the driver correctly.
 Woo-hoo!

 - If you cannot print, scan, or fax, check out some of the troubleshooting tips below: